 Note that output information entered on Researchfish is published via the RCUK Gateway to Research

-From 2015, all seven Research Councils will apply the harmonised sanctions policy to all eligible RCUK-funded researchers who do not make a submission each year during the data submission period, even if this is a nil-submission (e.g. because it is too early for any outcomes to have emerged from the research yet).
+All seven Research Councils will apply the harmonised sanctions policy to all eligible RCUK-funded researchers who do not make a submission each year during the data submission period, even if this is a nil-submission (e.g. because it is too early for any outcomes to have emerged from the research yet).

 Failure to submit a valid annual Researchfish submission could lead to the following sanctions being applied: